-The simplest business arrangements (whether it's a partnership or an LLC) typically involve a split of the profits and debts that closely tracks to each partner's contribution to the business.
-So in a two-person partnership where each partner contributes the same amount of time and energy into daily operations, the partners will likely split profits 50/50.
+The simplest business arrangements often involve a split of the profits and debts.
+These closely track each partner's contribution to the business.
+Consider a two-person partnership.
+In this partnership, each partner contributes the same amount of time and energy to daily operations.
+The partners will likely split profits 50/50.

-However, if one of the partners contributed 75 percent of the start-up capital, he or she may not want to wait too long for a return on that extra investment.
+However, if one of the partners contributed 75 percent of the start-up capital, they may not want to wait too long for a return on that extra investment.
 This is where special allocations come in.
 The following is a brief explanation of how special allocations adjust for such scenarios.

-If the IRS denies a special allocation, it will ignore whatever the partnership or operating agreement for the business says and levy taxes on the members of business according to the proportion of the members' ownership interest.
+If the IRS denies a special allocation, it will ignore whatever the partnership or operating agreement for the business says and levy taxes on the members of the business according to the proportion of the member's ownership interest.

-The IRS looks for a "substantial economic effect" in order to determine whether a special allocation is above board.
+The IRS looks for a substantial economic effect to determine whether a special allocation is above board.
 A special allocation with a substantial economic effect reflects the actual economic situations of its members rather than an artificial attempt to shift tax liability in an advantageous way.